RyosukeSato-web/simulations/plancherel_growth/plancherel_growth.md

         tail = np.array([b, b - mins[-1] + maxs[-1]])
         return np.append(h, tail)
 ```
 Following the interval shrinkage algorithm, `add_point` function determines a  point where add a box to create a new Young diagram.
-This function is used in `plancherel_growth` function.
-In this function, `add_point` function first run, and then, using the result, the min-max coordinate of new Young diagram is computed.
+In `plancherel_growth` function, `add_point` function first run, and then, the min-max coordinate of new Young diagram is computed.
 ```python
 def add_point(mins, maxs):
     x_min = mins[0]